So, here goes…

 I am an adult living with mental illness.
 And a lot of it.

-I am diagnosed with Bipolar with Psychotic Features, Anxiety, PTSD, and Dissociative Identity Disorder.
+I am diagnosed with Schizoaffective Disorder, Anxiety, PTSD, and Dissociative Identity Disorder.
 I also have several medical issues, including chronic pain and stress seizures.
 I currently live with my mother, who has Narcissistic Personality Disorder, because my disability check is not enough to support myself at the moment.

 I have been in and out of the psychiatric hospital multiple times, since 2003.
 We’re talking close to 30 times over the years… I’ve been in therapy and taking medication for mental illness since 2003.
 I was first diagnosed with depression by my primary care physician.
 When he realized I may have Bipolar, he referred me to a psychiatrist.
 Where I live, and in many other places, the waiting lists to get into psychiatrists are outrageous.
 Between when I scheduled the appointment and the date of the actual appointment, I ended up in the ER after an intentional overdose and was sent to the psych hospital from there.
 When I finally got in to see the outpatient psychiatrist, she was sympathetic that the waiting list was too long and that sometimes patients need to get in faster than the offices can get them in.
 I was one of those cases, apparently, seeing as I attempted suicide while waiting for my intake appointment with her.